Skip to main content

 Now that we've explained the 2 types of engagements that we collect, below is a breakdown of the types of engagements that we collect for each data source on TRAC.

-X
+X Data

 We collect reposts, replies, and no. of likes.
 However, as noted above, the number of likes is stored separately and not summed up to the total engagements in the Key Numbers chart or the Timeline charts.
 Only reposts and replies are factored into this metric, and therefore will count towards the overall volume of data collected in a search.

-Facebook Public Pages - Panel Search
+Facebook Public Pages in a Panel Search

 In a Facebook Page Panel search, we collect the following:

-• Actual Comments
+• Comments

 • No. of Likes

-Facebook Public Pages - Topic Search
+Facebook Public Pages in a Topic Search

-Online News, Blogs, Forums & Reviews sites
+Online News, Blogs, Forums & Review Sites

 Engagements on these channels are the no.of social shares that the article has received on Facebook.
 In other words, this is the number of times the article URL has been shared on Facebook.
-For Reviews, we also also get the Review Rating that has been left by users on the site.
+For Reviews, we also also get the Review rating that has been left by users on the site.
 And similar to the no. of likes and no. of comments, the no. of social shares is not counted towards your overall volume of mentions.

 Instagram Hashtags & Panel Searches